-LED Color Function

-1000 LNK/ACT Green Green Blinks to indicate that the switch is actively sending or receiving data over that port.
-100 Amber Lights to indicate the port is running at 100Mbps and successfully established.
+LED Color Function 1000 Lights Indicating the port is running at 1000Mbps speed and successfully established LNK/ACT Green Blinks Indicating that the switch is actively sending or receiving data over that port.
+100 Lights Indicating the port is running at 100Mbps speed and successfully established.
+LNK/ACT Amber Blinks Indicating that the switch is actively sending or receiving data over that port.

-100 LNK/ACT